Goodbye Ozzie

 My answer: In some ways, yes.
 But, as I have said before, I am never satisfied.
 When I read my own work, I rarely see all the successes, so enamored am I with the flaws.
 The action is a bit muddled, the characters lack solid definition, the work doesn’t sing.

 But it doesn’t have to sing to be worthwhile.
-I came out of this project with a renewed curiousity in the specifics of word-choice and character voice, so that’s something.
+I came out of this project with a renewed curiosity in the specifics of word-choice and character voice, so that’s something.
 In some ways, this experiment directed me to my next project, The Poems of Madam Albithurst.

 Does that sound like a lead-in?
 It certainly does.
 Is it a lead-in?
 No, because I am going to try leaving bigger projects3 to the Monday-Friday schedule, and save smaller projects for the weekend.
 As such, my next posting project will be a short story…well, really a Novelette.